Spectral Convergence of Symmetrized Graph Laplacian on manifolds with boundary: Generalization to Non-Uniform Sampling

-Using the previously mentioned bound in Equation \eqref{weakconvmatrices} on the first term of Equation \eqref{ineqlast}, using $f \in C^\infty(\mathcal{M})$ satisfying $R_n f = v$, we conclude the result. \end{proof} With these lemmas, we can prove the first part of Theorem~\ref{spectconvwithq} following the argument of Theorem~\ref{spectralconv} on Equation \eqref{genineq2}, and the second part corresponding to the Dirichlet boundary following the argument of Theorem~\ref{spectralconvdiri}.
-This concludes our discussion on the spectral convergence.
+Using the previously mentioned bound in Equation \eqref{weakconvmatrices} on the first term of Equation \eqref{ineqlast}, using $f \in C^\infty(\mathcal{M})$ satisfying $R_n f = v$, we conclude the result. \end{proof} With these lemmas, we can prove Theorem~\ref{spectconvwithq} following the argument of Theorem~\ref{spectralconvneumann} on Equation \eqref{genineq2}.
+This concludes our discussion on the spectral convergence. \begin{remark} When considering the Dirichlet case, note that now $n_0$, the number of points inside $\mathcal{M} \setminus \mathcal{M}_{\epsilon^\gamma}$, becomes a binomial random variable with success rate